TaylorWhite21/Steam-Link/README.md

-# 🎮 Steam Link Redirector
+# Steam Link Redirector

-**Automatically open Steam links in the Steam client instead of your browser.**
+**Tired of Steam links opening in your browser?
+This extension fixes that.**

-A browser extension that seamlessly redirects Steam web links (store pages, community profiles, workshop items, etc.) to launch directly in the Steam desktop application.
+Steam Link Redirector is a browser extension that automatically redirects Steam web links to your Steam desktop client.
+Click a store page, workshop item, or community profile anywhere on the web, and it opens directly in Steam—no more tabs you don't need.

 [![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)]()
 [![License](https://img.shields.io/badge/license-MIT-green.svg)]()